vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-open-with-history.md

 ## History

-My attempts have been as follows:
+My initial attempts were as follows (I do not plan to keep publicly recording attempts, though I do maintain logs of them):

 * 2025-02-18: 104 seconds
 * 2025-02-21: 111 seconds